emily708/gusty-chickens/README.md

 Devo James Lei

 ## Description
 This game is a Titanic simulation game where your main goal is to save as many Titanic passengers as possible as the captain of the Titanic.
 The game limits your actions on the ship to 100 moves, which includes moving passengers around the ship, inspecting the passengers’ survival rates, etc. forcing you to take risky guesses and prioritize certain actions.
-Your first inspection for every room is free, so use it wisely!
+Nothing is free (unless you get a hammer).
 You can load and save your progress, or play a new game as much as you want.
 Once you are out of moves, you will be given your survival rate and its related metrics.

+__Item Descriptions:__
+* Hammer (permanent unless used on a passenger): when entering a miscellaneous room, the player does not lose a move
+* Growth Potion (disposable): Increases someone's age by 10 years
+* Youth Potion (disposable): Decreases someone’s age by 10 years
+* $1000000 Check (disposable): Changes someone to 1st Class
+* $1000 Check (disposable): Changes someone to 2nd Class
+* Debt Papers (disposable): Changes someone to 3rd Class

 #### Visit our live site at [167.172.24.134](http://167.172.24.134)